Enginatics/Oracle-EBS-SQL/AR Transactions and Payments/README.md

 [rep_AR_Transactions_and_Payments.xml](https://www.enginatics.com/xml/ar-transactions-and-payments/)
 # Oracle E-Business Suite reports

-This is a part of extensive [library](https://www.enginatics.com/library/) of SQL scripts for [Blitz Report™](https://www.enginatics.com/blitz-report/) that is the fastest reporting solution for Oracle EBS.
+This is a part of extensive [library](https://www.enginatics.com/library/) of SQL scripts for [Blitz Report™](https://www.enginatics.com/blitz-report/), which is the fastest reporting solution for Oracle EBS.
 Blitz Report is based on Oracle Forms so is fully integrated with E-Business Suite.

 ![Running Blitz Report](https://www.enginatics.com/wp-content/uploads/2018/01/Running-blitz-report.png)